 #2 Stroll Around Tintern Abbey

 Tintern Abbey is the best preserved medieval abbey in all of Wales.
-Not that any of the buildings are still intact; this 13th century Cistercian Abbey is in ruins, the floor of the church carpeted with grass as the grand walls rise up around you, the sky overhead.
+Not that any of the buildings are still intact: this Cistercian Abbey largely built in the 13th century is in ruins, the floor of the church carpeted with grass as the grand walls rise up around you, the sky visible overhead.

 Tip: Check out the full list of Welsh historic sites that allow dogs.
-If you’re planning on visiting multiple sites, a pass is excellent value for human visitors (with four-legged visitors admitted for free).
+If you’re planning on visiting multiple sites, buying a pass is excellent value for human visitors (with four-legged visitors admitted for free).

 3. A Day at the National Showcaves Centre for Wales

 Located just inside the Brecon Beacons National Park, a beautiful stretch of Welsh countryside, the National Showcaves Centre is more than just pretty caves open to the public.
 Yes, there are two beautiful showcaves onsite, plus the historic Bone Cave, with mainly gentle walking trails taking you through them (one is reached through a steep incline inside).

 Dogs are allowed both onto the main grounds and inside the caves, but must be kept on a short leash and naturally “doggy bags” are required.
 Dogs aren’t allowed into the adjacent Shire Horse Centre area, where the Farm, Play Areas and Millennium Stone Circles are located.
 The centre also notes that entry will be refused or dogs will be asked to return to your car if they become unsettled on site.

 #4 Head to the Beach at Barafundle Bay